SUTL Cazenove Sustainable Balanced Fund (Schroders)

 |||||||

-Sustainable, Responsible &/or ESG OverviewFund manager declined to supply information (April 2024) Fund last updated July 2023
+Sustainable, Responsible &/or ESG OverviewFund manager declined to supply fund update - Fund last updated July 2023

 The fund is a diversified portfolio of equities, bonds, alternatives and cash intending to deliver long-term growth ahead of inflation.
 It targets an attractive return of UK inflation (as measured by the Consumer Price Index) plus 3.25% per annum over any five-to-seven year period, investing in assets that meet the fund’s sustainable criteria and have positive impact on people and planet.
 Please note that the target return is not guaranteed.
 We measure and manage the impact created by the underlying investments. |